-- collect the life stories of a few willing contacts - usually involves numerous long interviews - provides a wide variety of stories and examples, viewpoints, beliefs, raises questions to investigate, etc. - these are qualitative methods - in contrast to quantitative methods such as surveys, censuses, etc. - that produce numerical, statistical results - ethnography is mostly based on qualitative methods - qualitative methods - are anecdotal (based on individual stories, events, etc.) - but systematically so - in that many stories are collected and compared, looking for regularities among them - these qualitative methods add up to Malinowski's other two main methods of ethnography: - recording the "imponderabilia of actual life" - collecting "concrete, statistical documentation" - lots of cases to compare, tally up, find patterns in - qualitative methods are not numerical or formally representative - but they provide the culturally constructed framework of meanings for understanding a culture - other methods that complement ethnography and may be done together with it surveys
+- collect the life stories of a few willing contacts - usually involves numerous long interviews - provides a wide variety of stories and examples, viewpoints, beliefs, raises questions to investigate, etc. - these are qualitative methods - in contrast to quantitative methods such as surveys, censuses, etc. - that produce numerical, statistical results - ethnography is mostly based on qualitative methods - qualitative methods - are anecdotal (based on individual stories, events, etc.) - but systematically so - in that many stories are collected and compared, looking for regularities among them - these qualitative methods add up to Malinowski's other two main methods of ethnography: - recording the "imponderabilia of actual life" - collecting "concrete, statistical documentation" - lots of cases to compare - the numerical statistics might come more from surveys or other methods - qualitative methods are not numerical or formally representative - but they provide the culturally constructed framework of meanings for understanding a culture - other methods that complement ethnography and may be done together with it - surveys

-- provide quantitative data - like "60% of respondents say they believe in God" - surveys are more common in sociology, political science, etc. - but anthropologists often find them useful to fill in quantitative data on some kinds of questions - usually a relatively impersonal questionnaire - given to a randomly selected sample of the population - it is wise to do qualitative ethnographic work before designing a survey - you need to know what issues are relevant - and the categories and terms that people use to think about them - or the questions may turn out to be ambiguous, so that respondents do not answer them in a consistent, meaningful way - you have surely seen surveys like that - that makes the survey data hard to interpret - ethnography in advance helps to avoid the "garbage in, garbage out" problem of interpreting data from poorly written surveys - in turn, the survey results may raise questions that send you back to do more ethnography to understand the fuller context and meaning of the survey's results
+- provide quantitative data

-- mapping settlements, routes, layout of houses, use areas within households, etc. - figuring out which areas are public, and which are private - noticing which activities, places, people are close to each other, and possibly connected, and which are kept apart - which may lead to insights about how people think about these activities, places, and people - example: the Ferneas needed to understand the layout of El Nahra to understand the impact of the new bridge - recording ecological data like plants, animals, rainfall, etc. - health studies - any of countless kinds of medical data collection - diet studies - record (often weigh, etc.) everything people eat for a period of time - you will see an example of this in Lee's book on the Dobe Ju'/hoansi
+- like "60% of respondents say they believe in God" - surveys are more common in sociology, political science, etc. - but anthropologists often find them useful to fill in quantitative data on some kinds of questions - usually a relatively impersonal questionnaire - given to a randomly selected sample of the population - doing qualitative ethnographic work first often provides information that helps in designing effective surveys - you need to know what issues are relevant - and the categories and terms that people use to think about them - or the questions may turn out to be ambiguous, so that respondents do not answer them in a consistent, meaningful way - you have surely seen surveys like that - that makes the survey data hard to interpret - ethnography in advance helps to avoid the "garbage in, garbage out" problem of interpreting data from poorly written surveys - in turn, the survey results may raise questions that send you back to do more ethnography to understand the fuller context and meaning of the survey's results - mapping settlements, routes, layout of houses, use areas within households, etc. - recording ecological data like plants, animals, rainfall, etc. - health studies - any of countless kinds of medical data collection - diet studies - record (often weigh, etc.) everything people eat for a period of time follow people around and systematically record what they are doing on a regular, often minute-by-minute basis